rksm/clj-feather/README.md

 ## Usage

-After the one time  preparation steps (below)
+After the one time preparation steps (below), change into the directory of your clojure project and run

-- Start a nREPL server on a port: `clj-feather-repl 7889`
+- `clj-feather-repl 7889` to start an nREPL server or
-- Run the tests `clj-feather-test`
+- `clj-feather-test` to run the project tests

 `repl-init-scripts/` has some scripts that are loaded with the repl.